Wells Fargo

 Problem

 Many people don’t understand how Meta uses their data, and they don’t trust the company to keep it secure.
-Meta often tries to communicate data practices, but these communications take people out of their desired experience, and they use walls of text, which people don’t read.
+Meta often tries to communicate data practices, but these communications take people out of their desired experience, and they often involved lots of text, which people don’t read.

 Solution